mabdinur/starterprojectspring/README.md

 Here we will create rest controllers for FirstService and SecondService.
 FirstService will send a GET request to SecondService to retrieve the current time.
 FirstService will append a message to SecondSerivce's time and then return this value to the client.

-## Section 1: Manual Instrumentation with Java SDK
+## Manual Instrumentation with Java SDK

-### Add OpenTelemetry to FirstService and SecondService:
+### Add OpenTelemetry to FirstService and SecondService

-Required dependencies and configurations for FirstService and SecondService projects can be found [here](#setup-for-section-1-and-section-2).
+Required dependencies and configurations for FirstService and SecondService projects can be found [here](#setup-for-manual-instrumentation).

-### FirstService:
+### FirstService

 1. Ensure OpenTelemetry dependencies are included
 2. Ensure an OpenTelemetry Tracer is configured